-4.86.
-OIL6 in GSG-2 [5] has been derived on the basis of the generic criterion of 10 mSv/y projected effective dose and on extremely conservative assumptions (see GSG-2 [5] for more details).
+4.87.4.86.
+OIL6 in Ref.GSG-2 [5] has been derived on the basis of the generic criterion of 10 mSv/y projected effective dose and on extremely conservative assumptions (see Ref.GSG-2 [5] for more details).
 During the transition phase, the actual doses received from the ingestion pathway and their contribution to the residual dose should be estimated based on actual conditions to aid in decision making on the adaption or lifting of this protective action.
 Under actual conditions, the contribution of actual doses to the total residual dose is expected to be significantly less than 10 mSv/y.

-4.87.
-For consideration under an existing exposure situation, requirement 51 of GSR Part 3 [3] requires that specific reference levels be established for exposure due to radionuclides in commodities including food and drinking water, each of which be typically expressed as, or based on, an annual effective dose to the representative person generally that does not exceed a value of about 1 mSv/y.
+4.88.4.87.
+For consideration under an existing exposure situation, Requirement 51 of GSR Part 3 [3] requires thatestablishes the specific reference levels be established for exposure due to radionuclides in commodities including for food and drinking water, each of which be typically expressed as, or based on, an annual effective dose to the representative person generally that does not exceed a value of about 1 mSv/y in the longer term in an existing exposure situation at about 1 mSv/y effective dose.
 In addition, the World Health Organization (WHO) has issued guidelines for drinking water quality [30] that provide guidance levels for radionuclides in drinking water for prolonged exposure situations resulting from past emergencies.
 Thus, restrictions on food, milk and drinking water extending into the longer term in an existing exposure situation might be subject to a gradual dose reduction in order to eventually achieve these levels.
-However, this discussion goes beyond considerations concerning the termination of the emergency and is therefore beyond the scope of this Safety Guide36.
+However, this discussion goes beyond considerations concerning the termination of the emergency and is therefore beyond the scope of this Safety Guide45.